bruxisma/atmosphere/README.md

 Atmosphere provides a small command to permit appending (or prepending) data to an environment variable.
-Additionally, we can also "import" environments, either from running foreign shell scripts (such as bash, nush, fish, and batch files), dotenv, JSON, PSD1 (powershell data file), XML, and more.
+Additionally, we can also "import" environments, either from running foreign shell scripts (such as bash, nush, fish, and batch files), dotenv, JSON, and PSD1 (powershell data file),

 Please note that at the moment we *only* support importing from a JSON file, where the expected layout is `{ "key": "value" }`